6 Mistakes That Preppers Make

 The one thing that you will always have with you, and the only thing you can truly count on, is your knowledge.
 Unlike survival gear, the knowledge you possess can’t breakdown, it can’t get lost, and it’s not going to fail at the wrong moment.

 The key to survival really is knowledge; you can have the best gear in the world, but without knowledge that gear is completely useless.

 Thinking that you know it all

-I have seen this one pop up a lot recently.
-I have talked to a growing number of preppers who falsely believe they’ll be ok because in their words, “they know more than their neighbors and the rest of America…” They believe that everyone else is going to be so unprepared, that by default, they will automatically be in a better place.
+I have talked to a growing number of preppers who falsely believe they’ll be ok because in their words, “they know more than their neighbors and the rest of America…” They believe that everyone else is going to be so unprepared, that by default they will automatically be in a better place.

 Your survival education should be an ongoing process.
 The minute you think you know it all, is the minute you put yourself in danger of becoming a victim.
 Don’t ever become complacent; take advantage of every opportunity to learn and practice your skills.

 In most survival situations, basic survival skills are often what separate those that survive from those that perish.
 Yes, there are certain skills that go beyond the basics, but the basics are the foundation that everything else is built upon.

 Preparedness is not a onetime event.
 It’s important to spend time reviewing and practicing your basic survival skills.
 In order to really be prepared to deal with disasters and threats, you need to bring preparedness training into your daily routine.

 Believing that your Guns and Ammo are enough